micheleorsi/exercises/README.md

 ## chap 1

+- [ ] The knapsack problem is as follows: given a set of integers S = {si, s2, ... , sn}, and a target number T, find a subset of S which adds up exactly to T. For example, there exists a subset within S = {1, 2, 5, 9, 10} that adds up to T = 22 but not T=23.
 - [X] [integer division without using either the / or * operators](src/problems/IntegerDivision.java)
 - [X] on average, how many times would you have to flip open the Manhattan phone book at random in order to find a specific name?
 - [ ] Implement the two TSP heuristics of Section 1.1 (page 5).
 Which of them gives better-quality solutions in practice?
 Can you devise a heuristic that works better than both of them'?